-FI.10 The student will compare basic elements of French to those of English and other languages.

-- 1. Recognize cognates, genders, level-appropriate idioms, and differences in writing systems. - 2.
-Recognize differences in sound systems including basic sound distinctions and intonation patterns and their effects on the communication of meaning. - FI.11 The student will demonstrate understanding of the significance of culture through comparisons between francophone cultures and the cultures of the United States. - 1.
-Compare patterns of behavior and interaction found in the United States with those found in francophone cultures. - 2.
+- The student will compare basic elements of German to those of English and other languages. - 1.
+Recognize cognates, genders, level-appropriate idioms, and differences in writing systems. - 2.
+Recognize differences in sound systems including basic sound distinctions and intonation patterns and their effects on the communication of meaning. - GI.11 The student will demonstrate understanding of the significance of culture through comparisons between German-speaking cultures and the cultures of the United States. - 1.
+Compare patterns of behavior and interaction found in the United States with those found in German-speaking cultures. - 2.
 Recognize differences in social practices and personal interactions among cultures. - 3.
-Recognize differences in the unique elements of the student's own culture.
+Recognize the unique elements of the student's own culture.